pgbr/www-2017/README.md

 ### Github
 If you use github and would like to see your website running, please use the publish.sh.
 It will automatically checkout the gh-pages branch and generate and push a new version of the website.

-PS: The `gh-pages` branch must exist previsamente to work properly.
+PS: The `gh-pages` branch must exist previously to work properly.

 ### Outsite of github
 Just run `npm run-script docpad generate` then just publish the `out` folder to any host of your choice.